Have you or a loved one suffered serious burn injuries in Illinois due to negligence?

 What Kind of Compensation Can I Recover From A Burn Injury?

-If you or a loved one has suffered a burn injury in Illinois, we can help.
+If you or a loved one has suffered a burn injury in Illinois, our Chicago burn injury lawyer can help.
 You may be entitled to substantial financial compensation for the following:

 - Plastic surgery